0xPolygon/polygon-docs/docs/zkEVM/how-to/using-foundry.md

     - Passes the `RPC_URL` and `PVTKEY`.
     - References the actual smart contract.

-    For example, when deploying the `Sbt.sol` contract, the command will look like this:
+    For example, when deploying the `Sbt.sol` contract, the command looks like this:

     ```bash
     forge create --rpc-url $RPC_URL --private-key $PRIVATE_KEY src/Sbt.sol:SoEarly --legacy